VisualText/py-package-nlpengine/README.md

 # NLPPlus

+The NLPPlus Python Package is the package that allows for python scripts to call text and NLP analyzers created using [NLP++](https://visualtext.org).
+The package uses the C++ libraries for the [NLP Engine](https://github.com/VisualText/nlp-engine) making the calling more efficient than using the [NLP++ python class](https://github.com/VisualText/python) that calls command line version of the NLP Engine "nlp.exe".

+The major advantage of NLPPlus over other NLP packages is that is 100% rule-based and modifiable and allows for any non-linguistic programmer to create text analyzers 100% taylored to their needs.

+## Long-Term Open-Source, Glass-Box Project

+NLP++ allows any programmer to write text and NLP programs that can be shared by everyone.
+It represents the first universal programming language for text and NLP.
+[As the community grows](https://nluglog.org), the number of open-source solutions including dictionaries, knowledge bases, and analyzers will grow - all of which can be modified by any programmer using the NLP++ Language Extension for VSCode.

 ## READ FIRST

 It is important to understand that the NLPPlus package for Python is very different from ALL other NLP packages in a very important and practical way.

 Current NLP python packages have the "intention" of being plug-and-play systems that perform natural language tasks without modification.
 The